ivansifrim/scribbletune/README.md

-This program allows us to hear different variations of notes for a rhythmic pattern that we created.
+This program uses Scribbletune and it's for composers.
+It solves the problem of writing a good rhythmic pattern without knowing what the notes for it will be.

-It will export a midi file that we can then listen to and check if any idea generated was good enough to keep working on.
+Based on a rhytmic pattern and a selection of notes, the program will generate a midi file containing multiple variations.
+Some of them could end up working well for your rhythmic pattern.

 To get started: